jrie/sqstorage/README.md

 Default useRegistration: `false`

 This can be configured in `support/dba-example.php` by changing the `DB::dbName`, `DB::$user` and `DB::$password` variables.
+***Please note the user registration and login/logout*** can be enabled by setting the variable `$useRegistration` to `true`, otherwise the default disables this feature by setting this to `false`.

 If your database is on a different server, you might want to use the IP or hostname instead of `localhost`.
 Afterwards make a copy of `dba-example.php` and rename it to `dba.php` in order for sqStorage to read out this configuration file.

-***Please note the user registration and login/logout*** can be enabled by setting the option `$useRegistration` in `support/dba-example.php` to `true`, otherwise the default disables this feature by setting this to `false`.

 #### Permissions